 A Citizens’ Assembly brings a randomly selected, representative group of people together to deliberate and make policy decisions.
+Citizens' Assemblies have been used all around the world in America, Europe, and Asia to deal with divisive and highly politicized issues such as same-sex marriage, abortion, Brexit, and climate change.

-Nine reasons to hold a Citizens' Assembly
+Why hold a Citizens' Assembly?

 Randomly selecting participants gives every person an equal chance of being selected, regardless of age, gender, location or any other characteristic.